 - For more detailed information about what PrEP is, click here.

 What is the cost of PrEP?

 - PrEP is not currently covered in Manitoba unless you have First Nations & Inuit Health Branch benefits.
-Depending on the brand and whether your third-party insurance covers PrEP, the cost can be between $250 – $1000 a month.
+Depending on the brand and whether your third-party insurance covers PrEP, the cost is typically $250 a month.

 - To determine the cost of PrEP, you will need to contact your insurance company.
 Download our guide on what questions to ask your provider to determine how much PrEP will cost.

 - PrEP should be used together with other prevention strategies like condoms, as PrEP does not prevent other STI’s and blood-borne infections.

 - PrEP requires daily adherence to the medication and HIV/STI testing, urine and blood work monitoring every three months.

 - There are potential side effects to the medication, such as nausea, vomiting, diarrhea, headache and dizziness.
 There is also a risk of damaging your liver, kidney and bone health and developing drug resistance if a person becomes infected with HIV while taking PrEP.

 Interested in taking PrEP?
 Follow these steps to get a prescription: